Table of Contents

 - Fibrin Degradation Products (FDP’s) and D-Dimmers are increased

-Chronic form of DIC has a lower rate of coagulation factors consumption, but enhancing synthesis of these factors, thus, there might be the only moderate reduction of platelet count, normal or slightly high plasma fibrinogen, normal PT, and aPTT.
+Chronic form of DIC has a lower rate of coagulation factors consumption, but enhancing the synthesis of these factors, thus, there might be the only moderate reduction of platelet count, normal or slightly high plasma fibrinogen, normal PT, and aPTT.

 Treatment of Disseminated Intravascular Coagulation